Dhruvgera/catoff_assignment/README.md

-This is a Rock, Paper, Scissors game made as assignment for Catoff
+## This is a Family Feud Assignment for Catoff
+## The user is currently not rewarded tokens on win, as that would require implementing partial signing with private keys, and difficult to reproduce from demo end

 ## Getting Started